 - Wanting to have fun

-- A woman who has more than seven drinks per week or more than three drinks per occasion
+- A female having more than seven drinks per week or more than three drinks per occasion

-- A man who has more than 14 drinks per week or more than four drinks per occasion
+- A male having more than 14 drinks per week or more than four drinks per occasion

-- Older than 65 years and having more than seven drinks per week or more than three drinks per occasion
+- Seniors having more than seven drinks per week or more than three drinks per occasion

-Treatments that address the problematic behavior while concurrently exploring maladaptive beliefs and thoughts surrounding binge drinking are ideal.
-It is also important to work on any other problems in addition to other mental health or substance use disorders at the same time.
-The severity of the issue is what primarily determines the type of treatment required.
-Personal preference is another important factor.
-Common forms of treatment occur in a residential or outpatient setting.
+Treatments that address problematic binge drinking while concurrently exploring maladaptive beliefs and thoughts surrounding alcohol are ideal.
+Working on other mental health or substance use disorders simultaneously is also beneficial.
+The severity of binge drinking episodes primarily determines the type of treatment required.
+Residential or outpatient settings are available to help manage binge drinking or alcohol-related habits.

 Residential Treatment

-Residential (inpatient) treatment is oftentimes the most comprehensive.
-Patients partaking in this form of treatment live on site throughout the duration of treatment.
-Individuals are monitored 24/7 while partaking in various individual and group therapy sessions, educational sessions, activities, and medication management (as appropriate).
+Residential (inpatient) treatment is the most comprehensive.
+Patients live on-site throughout rehab and receive 24/7 monitoring, individual and group therapy sessions, educational classes, activities, and medication management (as appropriate).
+Upon discharge, professionals recommend ongoing outpatient therapy and support groups.

 Outpatient Treatment

 Outpatient treatment may be conducted one-on-one with a counselor, in a group setting, or as part of an intensive outpatient program (IOP).
-Individual sessions offer the opportunity for one to explore individual issues.
-The client and therapist work together toward specific goals, which oftentimes include behavioral, thought, and belief modification; psychoeducation; and resolving past grievances (as appropriate).
-Sessions typically last 30, 45, or 60 minutes.
+Individual sessions offer opportunities to explore the issues contributing to binge drinking behavior.
+The client and therapist work together toward specific goals, often focusing on behavioral, thought, and belief modification.

 Medication